PervasiveAutonomyLab/Bern2Edge/INSTALL.md

 If the tables render without an exception, the installation is working.

+The smoke test renders committed results.
+Use the result-specific commands in `RESULTS.md` for full experiments.

 ## 3. Basic functional test

 Recompute Covertype Table II from the shipped checkpoints: